A Vet With a Vet: Matthew Murawski & Stancy Duhamel

 What do you enjoy most about the Municipal Department?

-I find the municipal department the most interesting because it is a way to continue to contribute and serve the country by taking an active part in the rebuilding of our infrastructure.
-The municipal market is interesting in itself because there are so many different issuers and different structures, that as a market participant, you have to be constantly learning and studying.
-Taking on a sales role is something new for me coming from the US Army Infantry, but Stancy has helped me make the transition.
-She has taught me how to interact with various PMs and traders while at the same time putting my own personal touch on it.
+By taking on an active role in the Municipal Department, I am able to continue to serve the country by participating in the rebuilding of our infrastructure.
+In addition, the municipal marketplace is interesting because there are so many different issuers and structures.
+To be successful in this asset class, you have to be constantly learning and studying.
+Taking on a sales role was something new for me coming from the US Army Infantry, but Stancy has helped me make the transition.
+She taught me how to engage with various PMs and traders while at the same time encouraging me to put my own personal touch on it.

 Industry Veteran, 35 years of experience

-Outside Interests: Harlem Valley Appalachian Trail Community, Dutchess County Ducks Unlimited, Dutchess Land Conservancy, National Parks Conservation Association
+Outside Interests: Harlem Valley Appalachian Trail Community, Dutchess County Ducks Unlimited, Dutchess Land Conservancy, Appalachian Trail Conservancy, National Parks Conservation Association

 What has surprised you most during your experience of mentoring a military vet?

 Matt has taught me far more than I have taught him.
-Early on at Drexel Hamilton, I learned that veterans are the non-obvious hire, that they are agile thinkers, and they have meta-competencies.
-They are given extraordinary opportunities and responsibilities at a young age and accomplish more than most of us by the time they have reached their mid to late twenties.
+Early on at Drexel Hamilton, I learned that veterans are agile thinkers and have meta-competencies.
+They are given extraordinary opportunities and responsibilities at a young age, and accomplish more than most of us by the time they have reached their mid to late twenties.
 Working closely with Matt, and modelling his leadership qualities, I have become a better listener and a better follower.
-He has challenged me to be a more efficient and patient teacher, and I’ve become more comfortable in delegating responsibilities.
-As a bonus, I am more effective in my volunteer work.
-Partnering with Matt has been the most rewarding experience of my 35 years in the business.
+He has challenged me to be more efficient and patient, and I’ve become more comfortable with delegating.
+We complement each other well, and have created a strong and enduring partnership.
+Working with Matt has been the most rewarding experience in my 35 years in the business.

 Give us an example of a time when you saw your advice put into practice.

 One month after joining Drexel Hamilton, and with no prior muni experience, Matt was backing up my accounts and executing trades in my absence.
-He achieved this extraordinary success by his close study of the markets and perceptive observations of my style of coverage.
-He tailored his communications to the type of account and trader while being his own person.
-After three months, he had a strong grasp of my customers’ standard operating procedures and how they preferred to be covered.
-During this time, he read voraciously and co-covered my accounts.
-I then reassigned some to him, and he initiated coverage on others.
-Teamwork is often preached in the civilian workplace, but less often practiced.
+He achieved this extraordinary success by his close study of the markets and perceptive observations of my style of coverage, and by taking initiative in his own training.
+He had gained my trust by describing an Army training exercise, “left seat / right side ride” and suggested we do that.
+After a “Wait, What?” moment, I said, “OK, let’s do it.”
+After a few weeks in the driver’s seat talking to some of my best relationships, he was able to get in the game quickly.
+After a few months, he had a strong grasp of my customers’ standard operating procedures and inquiries.
+During this time, he read industry tomes and co-covered my accounts.
+I then reassigned some customers to him, and he initiated coverage on others, and we back-up on all.
+Teamwork is often preached in the workplace, but less often practiced successfully.
 Matt is the consummate team player and leads by example; our partnership has set the standard.